Locale/server/README.md

 # Principles

 - Standards based (BCP47, CLDR, etc...).
 - Opinionated, works in 80% of cases.
+Convention over configuration.
 - Fully versioned audit trail.
 - Small tool that does only one thing, but very well.
 - File format AND API are the same thing.